AllanVester/pytube/docs/user/playlist.rst

 Using Playlists
 ===============

-This guide will walk you through the basics of working with pytubefix Playlists.
+This guide will walk you through the basics of working with pytube Playlists.

 Creating a Playlist
 -------------------

-Using pytubefix to interact with playlists is very simple.
+Using pytube to interact with playlists is very simple.
 Begin by importing the Playlist class::

-    >>> from pytubefix import Playlist
+    >>> from pytube import Playlist

 Now let's create a playlist object.
 You can do this by initializing the object with a playlist URL::